popoveugene/qubership-envgene/docs/calculator-cli.md

 ##### \[Version 2.0][Deployment Parameter Context] `credentials.yaml`

 This file contains sensitive parameters defined in the `deployParameters` section.
-If the parameter is described in the Environment Template via EnvGene credential macro, that parameter will be placed in this file
+If the parameter is described in the Environment Template via EnvGene credential macro, that parameter will be placed in this file.
 The structure of this file is as follows:

 ```yaml